ksingh7/odf-nano/README.md

 sudo virsh list --all
 sudo virsh destroy crc
 sudo virsh undefine crc
+virsh vol-list --pool crc
+#virsh pool-destroy crc  # generally you can skip this
+# virsh vol-list --pool crc # generally you can skip this
 ```
 - Increase root disk spaced of CRC VM